getnacelle/nacelle-js/starters/nuxt-2/README.md

 ### `plugins`

 - `nacelle-sdk.js` - Initializes the Nacelle Storefront SDK and injects it as a global plugin `$nacelle`

-Plugin for injecting a global instance of the Nacelle Storefront SDK.

-`nuxt-client-init.js` - Registers `nuxtClientInit` Vuex action that runs once on the client when the app starts.
+- `nuxt-client-init.js` - Registers `nuxtClientInit` Vuex action that runs once on the client when the app starts.

 ### `store`